 It's never great for your dog to get liver disease, but most of the time, with the guidance of your veterinarian, it's manageable.
 Read on to find out what this disease is, the various types of conditions that cause it, the signs and symptoms, and treatment options.

 The liver does many things in your dog's body like:

 - Detoxifying the blood

 - Creating fundamental proteins that help clot blood

 Because of the liver's ability to perform a wide variety of functions, it's susceptible to all sorts of cell damage.
 Though damage to the liver is common, this special organ has an extraordinary ability to regenerate itself when it's been harmed.
 This ability means that when signs are seen early on, there's a lot you can do to manage it.

 While liver disease in dogs can be caused by a bunch of different things, it's mostly caused by toxins that have damaged the liver beyond repair.
 Since the liver filters toxins, it can become overloaded with them easily.
 With too many toxins, the liver can't repair itself.
 Liver disease can be a result of aging or genetics or by an existing infection or trauma.
 Dogs can also develop liver disease from certain drugs/medications, or toxins in their food.

-How this Disease Affects a Dog's Body
+How Does This Disease Affect a Dog's Body?

 The prognosis for liver disease depends on the underlying cause, the severity of damage and the dog's age.
 If liver issues can be addressed early-on, the likelihood of permanent damage diminishes and the prognosis is generally pretty good.